Introduction

 2. The formulation does matter.

-All our research was done with the Roundup brand formulations.
-Even within the Roundup family of products, we saw differences in control.
-You will likely get poorer control with “generic” formulations.
-Also, DO NOT USE the fast acting formulations.
+All our research was done with the Roundup® branded formulations.
+You will likely get poorer control with “generic” formulations of glyphosate.
+Also, rapid-action formulations containing pelargonic acid or diquat can reduce the effectiveness of glyphosate by damaging the leaves before the glyphosate can translocate.
 Weed control will be poorer if you burn the leaves off before the herbicide can move to the stems and roots.
 Diluted, ready-to-use formulations will be less effective.
 Purchase a formulation that is >41% active ingredient and dilute it for treatment (see dosing guideline below).

 3. There is a clear dose response.

-Glyphosate applied at 4 lb/A is much better than glyphosate applied at 2 lb /A. See photos below from our 2009 experiment.
-If you want to kill English ivy, use the full labeled rate of glyphosate.
+Glyphosate applied at 4 lb ai/A is much better than glyphosate applied at 2 lb /A. See photos below from our 2009 experiment.
+If you want to kill English ivy, use the higher dose (4 lbai/A) of glyphosate.
 For the common 41% active ingredient formulation, I recommend a 4% solution by volume (that’s 5.1 ounces of herbicide in one gallon of spray mix).
+If you get the 51% formulation, you can decrease the concentration to 3% by volume in water (3.8 oz per one gallon of spray mix).
+The addition of surfactant may help, but is not necessary.

 J. Neal CC BY 4.0